objektwerks/akka/README.md

         * casker --- casked(e) ---> brewer
 3. brewer --- brewed(e) ---> brewery
 4. brewery --- brewed(e) ---> app

+>See akka/brewmeister.app.png for a visual of the simulation.

 Test
 ----